openhealthcare/opal/doc/DEVELOPERS.md

 # Teams

-Teams are the core concept around patient flow - broadly a tab in the list view.
+Episodes of care are assigned to n teams - broadly a tab in the list view.

 Teams have one level of nesting.